BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 The problem is not a virtualized reality but a reality that is no longer distinguishable from simulation.
 The difference between the real and simulation dissolves.

-Even I love *The Matrix*, I have to assess that it did not succeed in capturing Baudrillard's themes.
+I love *The Matrix* but I have to assess that it did not succeed in capturing Baudrillard's main themes.
 The main problem is a clear line between simulation and reality; between the matrix and Zion.
 Rather than exploring the new problem of simulation, the movie falls back on the *Allegory of the Cave* presented in Plato's *Republic* and instead of investigating further questions, it solves the problem via religion---the analogy between Neo and a Christ-like figure in the third movie is undeniable.

-The *cave allegory* is a metaphor for exploring the nature of knowledge and reality.
+The *Allegory of the Cave* is a metaphor for exploring the nature of knowledge and reality.
 Plato imagined a group of people who lived their entire live chained inside a dark cave.
 The only thing they can see are the shadows projected on the wall of the cave by objects passing in front of a fire behind them.
 These shadows are the only reality they know.